richarah/dorothy/README.md

 #### What it's for

-Oz and the OPI suffer serious compatibility flaws on certain systems - notably OPI crashes upon startup, Ozcar debugger issues, and code that compiles flawlessly on other machines refusing to compile on those affected.
+Oz and the OPI suffer serious compatibility flaws on certain systems - particularly machines running non-Debianesque Linux distros or macOS.

 By packaging Oz and the OPI within the self-contained, standardised environment of a Docker container, the Dorothy project aims to resolve these machine- and platform-specific issues.

 #### Mac users: Apple silicon and X11 issues

-Due to XQuartz' current incompatibility with Apple silicon, the TUI (Text User Interface) version of Dorothy is recommended for Mac users experiencing issues with the X11 GUI.
+Due to trouble interfacing with X11 on machines powered by Apple silicon, the TUI (Text User Interface) version of Dorothy is recommended for Mac users experiencing issues with the X11 GUI.

 ---